syncresearch/syncentropy/README.md

 first proposed by **Jasmine Chiu (2025)** in the foundational paper
 *Synchronization as the Hidden Substrate of Intelligence: From GPU Architecture to Coherent Systems.*

-The theory posits that the bottleneck of modern AI is **not computation, but synchronization**.
+The theory posits that the bottleneck of modern AI is **not computation and scale, but synchronization**.

 ---